-As we all know, IT and telecommunications has improved exponentially over that time.
+As we all know, IT and telecommunications have improved exponentially over that time.
 The internet soon replaced basic telephony, and as the bandwidth and use of the internet expanded, the applications of outsourcing equally grew.
 Outsourcing started with call centers, but now serves literally any role/function that can be done in front of a computer – which is now 80% of the functions of 99% businesses, across 99% of business sectors.

 In the beginning, access to outsourcing was strictly limited to the ‘Fortune 500’ companies of the world.
-The setup and infrastructure costs were so great, that companies needed massive scale to justify the setup and ongoing costs.
-Outsourcing clients back then, would typically have a minimum of 500-1000 people performing one business function.
+The setup and infrastructure costs were so great, that companies needed a massive scale to justify the setup and ongoing costs.
+Outsourcing clients back then would typically have a minimum of 500-1000 people performing one business function.

-However, access, does not mean adoption.
+However, access does not mean adoption.
 Despite the fact the world’s major corporations have all been outsourcing for decades – 95% of the big companies outsource, only 0.5% of the SMEs have tried it.

 To put the potential market into perspective, the ‘West’ has about 35 million SMEs.
 If 80% of those SMEs eventually outsource, that’s another 30-60 million jobs on the way…

 The primary reason for outsourcing is simple: you can save 60%-80% on your staffing costs.